JonSnowbd/ZT/readme.md

 ## Current Status

-ZT does not have deep systems to flesh out, but the API is subject to renaming and updates to the packages, and will be as production ready as the weakest link of the following `zig, opengl, imgui` at any given time, as all ZT really does is compile and expose the framework
+Theres not much to be buggy in the general application of this as it just links GLFW+GL+ImGui to your artifact, and as such using it for this purpose is very stable.

-As for the App side, it is now very close to its finalized api, and is being used to develop a non-trivial project to expose any issues with the project and api.
-I recommend using it anywhere but high stability productions.
+On the `zt.App` side, it is very close to its finalized api, and is being used to develop a non-trivial project to expose any issues with the project and api.
+I recommend using it anywhere but productions that require high stability.

+Development for ZT is focused on the following items in order of importance:
+- Providing an easy to use (and optional) audio api.
+- Smoothing out Generic Buffer performance and api
+- Utility items such as spatial hashing.
+(Game oriented, but due to zig's lazy build nature, wont inflate non-gaming oriented binaries.)

 See [the example](/example/src/main.zig) that displays a few features of `zt.App`